-Allow up to five hours to travel to and from the West Coast from major airports at Hobart or Launceston or around four hours from the Spirit of Tasmania ferry terminal in Devonport.
+Allow up to five hours to travel to and from the West Coast from Hobart or Launceston or around four hours from the North West Coast cities of Devonport.and Burnie.

-Check the details which days particular activities operate and use this to decide the daily order of activities, and whether you would be best to overnight in Strahan, Queenstown or one of the other townships of the West Coast.
+Check the details which days our tours operate (see timetable above) and use this to decide the daily order of activities, and whether you would be best to overnight in Strahan, Queenstown or one of the other townships of the West Coast.

 If approaching from the north, short walk options include Montezuma Falls near Rosebery or the Spray Tunnel Loop at Zeehan, or explore the West Coast Heritage Centre in Zeehan.

 On Tuesday, Thursday and Saturday, the half day Rack and Gorge tour departs Queenstown Station at 10am, returning 2pm.
 Travel in comfort over the Rinadeena Saddle and down the King River Gorge and deep into the rainforest to Dubbil Barril.
 Morning tea and a light lunch is included in this all Wilderness Carriage service.

 On Monday, Wednesday and Friday, the half day River and Rainforest tour departs Strahan’s Regatta Point Station at 10am, returning 2pm.
 Travel along the shores of Macquarie Harbour, up the King River past historic sites, sample wild honey at Lower Landing and see the locomotive being turned for the return journey at Dubbil Barril.